Baker's friendly and diversified staff will make your stay a rewarding and pleasant learning experience.

 Tommy has degrees in Aviation Operations, Instructor of Technology and Military Science, and Air and Space Operations.

-Linda’s delightful sense of humor and love of people makes her someone the students warm to very quickly and someone they know they can count on for any help they may need.
+Brenna delightful sense of humor and love of people makes her someone the students warm to very quickly and someone they know they can count on for any help they may need.
+Brenna was born and raised in West Virginia, she moved to Tennessee in May 2018.
+She comes to Baker’s with a background in customer service and early childhood education.
+Prior to joining the Baker’s team, she was working as a Student Records Specialist at Lipscomb University in the Registrar’s office.

 After moving into our new building in Lebanon, TN, we knew we needed to enlarge our administration team.
 We were fortunate to find Peggy who lived close by and was looking for another position that would allow her to spend more time with her son.